raspberrypilearning/anime-expressions/en/step_2.md

 </div>
 </div>

-In HTML you can type words directly into the code and it will appear, unformatted, on the webpage.
+In HTML you can type words directly into the code and the words appear, unformatted, on the webpage.

 --- task ---

 **Try it:** Type some words into the left-hand side of the project below.
-The words you type will automatically appear on the webpage to the right.
+The words you type automatically appear on the webpage to the right.

 **Tip:** If you are using a mobile device, you might have to click on the pencil icon to write your text and then click on the refresh icon to view the output.